On the slow quenching of M* galaxies: heavily-obscured AGNs clarify the picture: Discussion

 \subsection{Proposed framework for $\Mstar$ galaxy quenching}

-In this framework, galaxies tend to be formed within DM halos with a spin aligned with their closest cosmic filaments \citep{Pichon2011}, due to cold gas streams flowing toward those filaments.
+In the \citet{Pichon2011} and \citet{Codis2015} framework, galaxies tend to be formed within DM halos whose spins are aligned with their closest cosmic filaments \citep{Pichon2011}, due to cold gas streams flowing toward those filaments.
 Eventually, DM halos experience a flip of their angular momentum due to (major) mergers with other DM halos \citep{Welker2014} as they fall along cosmic filaments in the direction of clusters.
-This flip of the angular momentum is precisely predicted to occur for DM halos reaching masses of a few $10^{12} M_\odot$ \citep[][]{Codis2012, Codis2015}, i.e., typically the mass of DM halos hosting $\Mstar \sim 10^{10.6}M_\odot$ galaxies \citep[as derived from stellar-to-halo mass relation, e.g.,][]{Coupon2015, Legrand2018}, which is confirmed by hydrodynamical simulations where the spin flip is typically predicted for $M_* \sim 10^{10.1-10.5}M_\odot$ \citep[][]{Dubois2014, Codis2018}.
+This flip of the angular momentum is precisely predicted to occur for DM halos reaching masses of a few $10^{12} M_\odot$ \citep[][]{Codis2012, Codis2015} which is, as derived from the stellar-to-halo mass relation \citep[e.g.][]{Coupon2015, Legrand2018}, the mass of the halos that host the $\Mstar (\simeq 10^{10.6}M_\odot)$ galaxies we are interested in, on average.
+This picture is consistent with the outputs of hydrodynamical simulations in which galaxies are also predicted to eventually experience a spin flip when reaching $M_* \sim 10^{10.1-10.5}M_\odot$ \citep[][]{Dubois2014, Codis2018}.

-In other words, in this theoretical framework, mergers of $\sim 10^{12} M_\odot$ DM halos --and eventually mergers of hosted $\sim\Mstar$ galaxies-- are favoured along cosmic filaments.
-Mergers of $\sim\Mstar$ galaxy SMBHs are thereby in line with this framework, and the fact that our results show these mergers to happen in the \textit{green valley} supports a scenario where $\Mstar$ galaxy quenching happens along cosmic filaments.
-This is consistent with previous observational evidences that, on average, $\sim\Mstar$ quiescent galaxies were found to be closer to cosmic filaments than their SF counterparts \citep[e.g.,][]{Malavasi2017, Laigle2018, Kraljic2018}, i.e., the quenching probability of $\sim\Mstar$ galaxies increases with decreasing distance to filaments.
+In other words, in this theoretical framework, mergers of $\sim 10^{12} M_\odot$ DM halos --and mergers of the $\sim\Mstar$ galaxies that are hosted by these halos-- are favoured along cosmic filaments.
+The coalescence of $\sim\Mstar$ galaxy SMBHs, which are expected to occur in the final stages of the galaxy-galaxy mergers, are in line with this framework.
+Our results, which support a picture where the coalescence of $\sim\Mstar$ galaxy SMBHs happens in the \textit{green valley} (i.e., after the quenching has started) are therefore in line with a scenario where $\Mstar$ galaxy quenching happens along cosmic filaments.
+We note that this is consistent with observations that show that, on average, $\sim\Mstar$ quiescent galaxies are found to be closer to cosmic filaments than their SF counterparts \citep[e.g.,][]{Malavasi2017, Laigle2018, Kraljic2018}, i.e., that the quenching probability of $\sim\Mstar$ galaxies increases with decreasing distance to filaments.